JAQuent/nBack/README.md

 Description of the task
 =======================

 I generally followed the approach described by Jaeggi and colleagues (2010; see section 2.2.1.1).
 Non-verbal stimuli - eight 8-points shapes (number 14, 15, 17, 18, 20, 22, 23, and 27) and two 12-points shapes (number 20 and 24) taken from Vanderplas and Garvin (1959) - are presented to subjects in sequence who are prompted to press the right control key if a stimulus is identical to the stimulus presented n-times back.
 No key press is required if the stimulus is a non-target.
-The black stimuli are presented on a white screen for a duration of 500 msec with an interstimulus interval of 2500 msec.
+The black stimuli are presented on a white screen for a duration of 500 msec with an interstimulus interval (ISI) of 2500 msec.
 Therefore the subjects maximally have 3000 msec to give their response.
 The test levels increases from 2-back to 4-back; each level comprises three blocks, which amounts to nine blocks in total.
-Each block includs six targets and 14 + n non-targets.
+Each block includes six targets and 14 + n non-targets.
 I ensure that the same stimulus is not repeated more than three times in a row.
 Reaction times, hits, false alarms, misses, correct rejections are recorded.

 I am sorry that the instructions of the task are in German.